Girl in Red

-Marie Ulven Ringheim (born 16 February 1999) is a Norwegian singer-songwriter and record producer, known for her indie pop project Girl in Red (stylized as girl in red).
-Her early EPs Chapter 1 (2018) and Chapter 2 (2019) were recorded in her bedroom and feature songs about romance and mental health.
-Released through AWAL, her debut studio album If I Could Make It Go Quiet (2021), was a critical and commercial success, and won three Norwegian Grammy Awards, including Album of the Year.
+Marie Ulven Ringheim (born 16 February 1999), known professionally as Girl in Red (stylised in all lowercase), is a Norwegian singer-songwriter and record producer.
+Her first EPs Chapter 1 (2018) and Chapter 2 (2019) were recorded in her bedroom and feature songs about romance and mental health.
+Released through AWAL, her debut studio album If I Could Make It Go Quiet (2021) was a critical and commercial success, and won three Spellemann Awards, including Spellemann of the Year.
+She then signed to Columbia Records and released her second album, I'm Doing It Again Baby!, to moderate success in 2024.

 Girl in Red has been cited as a queer icon by Paper, and "one of the most astute and exciting singer-songwriters working in the world of guitar music" by The New York Times.
-In January 2021, her singles "I Wanna Be Your Girlfriend" (2017) and "We Fell in Love in October" (2018) were certified gold in the US.
+She has sold over five million certified digital units in the United States according to the Recording Industry Association of America (RIAA).
+She was awarded the Telenor Culture Prize in 2022 for her "artistic distinctiveness and explicit messages of boundless love".

 Early life

-Marie Ulven Ringheim was born in the town of Horten, Norway on 16 February 1999.
+Marie Ulven Ringheim was born in the town of Horten, Norway, on 16 February 1999.
 She grew up with her sisters and her divorced parents, and described Horten as "quiet and kinda boring" in an interview with Triple J in October 2019.
 Her mother worked with technology and her father worked as a policeman.
 Her grandfather could play the guitar and piano; however, she grew up without instruments in the home.
 While in high school, Ulven was curious about becoming a teacher before she was introduced to the guitar and songwriting at the age of 14.
 Ulven received her first guitar as a Christmas gift from her grandfather in 2012, but didn't start playing it until 2013 after losing interest in fingerboarding.
 She credits her grandfather for sparking her interest in music.
-Ulven had taught herself piano, guitar and music production from the comfort of her bedroom.
+Ulven taught herself piano, guitar and music production in her bedroom.
 She began by writing and releasing Norwegian music and planned to study music, but never concluded that she was going to become a musician.

 Career

-2015–2017: SoundCloud and "I Wanna Be Your Girlfriend"
+2015–2019: SoundCloud and EPs

 After getting a Blue Yeti microphone from her father in 2015, Ulven began writing and releasing Norwegian music to SoundCloud under the moniker of "Lydia X".
 She stopped attending guitar lessons after six months once her teacher refused to acknowledge her interest in songwriting and producing.
 Ulven coined the stagename "Girl in Red" after attempting to identify herself in a crowd to a friend via text.
-Using the new moniker, she published her debut single "I Wanna Be Your Girlfriend" on SoundCloud in November 2016, where it got about 5 thousand streams within five months.
+Using the new moniker, she published her debut single "I Wanna Be Your Girlfriend" on SoundCloud in November 2016, where it amassed 5 thousand streams within five months.
 Following the single's feature on the Norwegian music website NRK Urørt, "I Wanna Be Your Girlfriend" amassed thousands of streams and gained Ulven a large online following.